-By Joanne Hardwick, Partner and Dean Brayley, Lawyer
+By Dean Brayley, Lawyer

 On 20 December 2016, the Federal Court of Australia handed down its decision in Intergen Energy Holdings (Australia) Pty Ltd (Administrators Appointed) (Receivers and Managers Appointed) FCA 1585.
 The case serves as a reminder to administrators who have – or are contemplating – entering into funding arrangements during a company’s administration to consider obtaining orders from the Court to limit their personal liability under the proposed funding arrangement.